space-wizards/docs/src/en/space-station-14/departments/service/proposals/chef.md

 ### New Amenities

 - Barbecue Grill - Portable grill variant, can only be obtained from Cargo.
+- Cheese Grater - Used to grate cheese.
+- Cheese Press - Used to turn milk into cheese.
+- Cooking Tray - Used for bakery.
+- Mortar & Pestle - Used to grind various ingredients.
 - Oil Barrel - Stores vegetable oil, more can be bought from Cargo.
 - Oil Tray - Used to transport oil from the barrel to the fryer.
-- Cooking Tray - Used for bakery.
+- Steel Pan - Used for Pancakes.
 - Steel Pot - Used for boiling and cooking.
-- Steel Pan - Used for Pancakes and Tortillas.
 - Steel Tongs - Used to flip meat.
-- Mortar & Pestle - Used to grind various ingredients.
-- Waffle Maker - Used to press dough into a waffle shape.
+- Waffle Maker - Used to press batches into a waffle shape.

 ### Table of What-Cooks-What